-The particular form of Rimrock – a T-shaped structure – responds to the unique typography of the bluff upon which it is situated.
-At the edge of a cliff, the house straddles two sides of wash a top a stable outcropping of tough, slow-cooled volcanic basalt.
-The name “rimrock” refers to this type of geological occurrence, with a sheer rock wall at the upper edge of a plateau or canyon.
+The particular form of Rimrock – a T-shaped structure – responds to the unique topography of the bluff upon which it is situated.
+At the edge of a cliff, the house straddles two sides of wash atop a stable outcropping of tough, slow-cooled volcanic basalt.
+The name “rimrock” refers to this type of geological occurrence with a sheer rock wall at the upper edge of a plateau or canyon.

 Tough, durable building materials, mostly mild steel and glass, were used to stand up to harsh environmental conditions and will weather naturally.
 The steel paneling and structure is 90-95% reclaimed material locally sourced by the owner.
 There are automatic, seasonally adjusted exterior shades on all windows, which significantly decrease the energy used for cooling.
 Erosion on the site is prevented by collecting all rain water runoff from the roof into one dry well that percolates the water slowly back into the ground water system.

 Scozzaro, Carrie.
 “Above the Rim.”
 Inlander Health & Home, Oct./Nov.
 2021, 20-22, 24, 26, 28-29.
 Print.

 Scozzaro, Carrie.
 “An art-infused, earth-forward Tom Kundig home rises from Spokane’s West Plains.”
 Inlander Online, 25 Oct.
 2021.
 Web.

 Binks, Georgie.
 “How wildlife enjoys a right-of-way at Rimrock.”
 Toronto Star Online, 26 Mar.
 2020.
 Web.